-You need an accountant to get your taxes done, right?
+Do you need an accountant to get your taxes done right?

-Nah, you’ll probably be fine on your own.
+Most taxpayers probably will be fine on their own.

 Of course, tax professionals have their place.
 If you own a business or have a complicated tax situation, using a pro can be money well spent.

 If you’re not sure whether you need a tax preparer, remember that many online tax prep sites will let you prepare your return at no cost and charge you only when you file.
 You can try these sites first, and if you find yourself confused or the numbers don’t seem to add up, you can easily shift to an offline preparer without paying a dime to the website.

 Have a great tax tip to share?
 Sound off in the comments below or on our Facebook page.